mmarsala/peer/peer/peer.rst

 #.
 Click **Next**.

-   The File System Analyzer will automatically begin scanning the entered paths.
+   Click the **Start** button to begin scanning the entered paths.
 When all scans, analyses, and uploads are complete, you will see a status that is similar to the following:

    .. figure:: images/fsa5.png